6 Steps to Responsible Skincare

 Supplements

-Where diet falls short, supplements are considered the most efficient and effective way to make sure you have an adequate amount of vitamin D each day.
+If your diet and sun exposure falls short, supplements are considered the most efficient and effective way to make sure you absorb enough vitamin D each day.

-The NHS website recommends you take 10 micrograms (400 IU) of vitamin D a day between October and early March to keep your bones and muscles healthy.
-Cod liver oil is also an excellent supplementary source.
+The NHS recommends you take 10 micrograms (400 IU) of vitamin D a day between October and early March to stay healthy.
+Cod liver oil is also an excellent supplementary source if you prefer.

 What’s the link between Vitamin D and our skin?

-First and foremost, our skin is what absorbs vitamin D, so it’s the body’s first point of contact.
-It’s also the only place our bodies can make vitamin D, which is why it’s so important that we top up our levels with supplements during the winter months.
+Contact between sunlight and our skin is the way our bodies can generate more vitamin D. In fact, our skin is the only place our bodies can make vitamin D – which is why it’s so important that we top up our levels during the winter months when there is less daylight.

 Our skin relies on vitamin D to carry out its normal functions and evidence is emerging from new studies suggesting that low vitamin D levels are linked to several skin diseases.
 These include acne, rosacea, psoriasis, vitiligo, eczema, hair loss and skin cancer.
-Ongoing studies are actively looking at whether vitamin D replacement can improve these conditions.
+Ongoing studies are looking at the possibility that vitamin D can improve these conditions.

 Will wearing SPF reduce my Vitamin D intake?